jhu-oose-f22/jobstation/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage/Functionality Description

+For iteration2,
-For iteration1, you can CRUD your job posts!
+1.  you can CRUD your job posts
 - Sign up,  log in, sign out
   -  **sign up**: enter valid username, email, and password to sign up
   - **sign in**: sign in using username and password